frictionlessdata/frictionless-ci/README.md

 ## Purpose

-- **Continous Data Validation**: With Frictionless Repository you can ensure the quality of your data.
+- **Continuous Data Validation**: With Frictionless Repository you can ensure the quality of your data.
 This Github Action will report any problems with your data like bad header or missing cells.

 ## Features